byzheng/tidyweather/README.md

 # tidyweather
 A tidyverse-style R package for agricultural weather analysis.
-Effortlessly summarize, visualize, and analyze daily weather data to support crop modeling, frost detection, and climate-based decision-making in agriculture.
+Effortlessly summarize, and analyze weather data to support crop modeling, and climate-based decision-making in agriculture.

 ## Installation